 As it happens, many useful medicinal compounds have mechanisms that are, or were, poorly understood.
-One example is the drug aspirin, probably the most widely used medicine in the world after its introduction by the Bayer corporation in 1897, whose mechanism of action was not understood until 1971.
+One example is the drug aspirin, probably the most widely used medicine in the world after its introduction by the Bayer corporation in 1897.
+The mechanism of action of aspirin was not understood until 1971.

-Wikipedia has a category called “Drugs with unknown mechanisms of action” that, at the present moment, has 68 pages.
+Wikipedia has a category called “Drugs with unknown mechanisms of action” that, as of mid 2022, has 71 pages.
 This includes the page on “General anaesthetics”.

 Many artificial intelligence systems trained by deep neural networks have a similar status.
 It is evident that such an AI often produces good results, in environments that are well defined, but it’s not clear why it can produce these results.
 It’s also unclear when such an AI system can be misled by so-called adversarial input, or what are the limits of the environments in which that AI will continue to function well.

-So long as the overall process is being monitored, and actions can be taken to address failures before these failures become ruinous, or catastrophic, opaque systems can have a useful positive role in increasing human wellbeing.
+So long as the overall process is being monitored, and actions can be taken to address failures before these failures become ruinous or catastrophic, opaque systems might, for a while, be an “allowable weakness” with the useful positive side-effect of increasing human wellbeing.

-But where there are risks of failures escalating, beyond the ability of any intervention to fix in a timely manner, these opaque systems need to be rejected.
+But if there are risks of any failure escalating, beyond the ability of any intervention to fix in a timely manner, that’s when these opaque systems need to be rejected..